 The Holbrook School for Autism is committed to safeguarding and promoting the welfare of it’s children and young people and expects all staff, agency staff, volunteers and visitors to share the same commitment.

-All staff attend regular safeguarding training provided by external agencies and are kept up to date with legislation changes by our Designated Safeguarding Lead, Kelly Thorne.
+All staff attend regular safeguarding training provided by external agencies and are kept up to date with legislation changes by our Designated Safeguarding Lead, Gemma Farrell.
 This is supported through online safeguarding training programmes, which are a compulsory requirement for all staff working directly with students in both our education and residential departments.

 Safeguarding is embedded within our curriculum; it forms part of the observation process and planning scrutiny by the Senior Leadership Team.

 In our continual strive for safer working practices, we work closely with external agencies.
 Social Services and Multi-Agency Teams (MAT) work regularly with staff to discuss pupils’ ongoing progress as well as providing a support network for new student referrals.